Poorchop/hexchat-scripts/README.md

 You only need to modify `channels = []` for this script to work.
 See the script comment if you need instructions on how to add a channel to the filter list.

+#### [ddc-spam.py] (dcc-spam.py)
+*Untested*: This script should theoretically detect DCC spammers and automatically add them to ignore.
+Since I haven't tested it, expect things to be broken.
+Currently, it only ignores people trying to repeatedly send the same file within a five second period.

 #### [follow.py] (follow.py)
 Format messages from specific users to make them easier to follow.